 - strabismus (squint)

-Some eye problems, such as double vision, may be indicators of other health problems in the body.
-Orthoptists play an important part in spotting these serious conditions and making referrals to other healthcare practitioners.
+Eye problems, such as double vision, may be indicators of other health problems in the body.
+You’ll play an important part in spotting these serious conditions and making referrals to other healthcare professionals.

 - assessing the vision of babies and small children including children with special needs

-- helping the rehabilitation of patients who have suffered stroke or brain injuries
+- helping the rehabilitation of patients who have suffered a stroke or brain injuries

 - diagnosing and monitoring long term eye conditions such as glaucoma